-I had a root canal on 12th March, and the antibiotics prescribed to me irritated the tumor mass in my rectum.
+I had a root canal on 12th March, and the antibiotics prescribed to me irritated the tumour mass in my rectum.
 I started to bleed out.
 My brother, who's a radiologist, initially thought I had colitis.
 More than a month later, I had stopped taking my dose of antibiotics hoping that it would go away.
-But the CAT scan found a 9.5-centimeter mass or tumor.
+But the CAT scan found a 9.5-centimetre mass or tumour.
 It was incredibly slow-growing, according to my oncologist surgeon and I might have had it in 2014 or 2015.
-Back in 2014, I thought maybe I had hemorrhoid because I didn't have any massive bleeding.
+Back in 2014, I thought maybe I had haemorrhoids because I didn't have any massive bleeding.

 I began the first of 27 radiation treatments in May, 2020.
 I started taking a 3000 mg daily dose of Zolota or the generic version is capecitabine.
 Chemotherapy tablets didn't cause any nausea or other side effects.
 I didn't even lose my hair.